How To Take Notes In College Like a Pro

 Taking effective, meaningful notes is a crucial skill.
 Not only do good notes help you recall important information when you review them, actually just writing things down can help you learn that information and remember it better, more quickly.
 Being able to take good notes is also an important way of training your brain to identify important information.

 And it’s vital no matter what college degree you’re pursuing.
-If you’re enrolled in an entrepreneurship degree program, that’s the kind of skill that will help you not only excel in class, but develop the kind of creative thinking skills you need to build a business.
+A career in the business world will likely involve a lot of meetings with important information, and you’ll need to take notes to remember everything that was discussed.
 In health science training, being able to listen and recall is one of the most important traits to develop, especially when dealing with patients—and note-taking skills are the way to grow that talent.
-And if you’re going for a degree in a complex, information-dense field, like an information systems security program, you need to be able to absorb, understand and recall crucial information that will help you tackle problems and find solutions.
+And if you’re going for a degree in a complex, information-dense field, like an information systems security program, you need to be able to absorb, understand, and recall crucial information that will help you tackle problems and find solutions.

 So developing strong note-taking skills is essential—but the problem is, it isn’t a skill that’s generally taught.
 So how do you learn how to take good notes?
 What are the note-taking skills you ought to have, to make sure you get the most out of every class you take?
 Here are 7 important things you should know about taking the kind of notes that will help you succeed.

 - Read your assignment before you come to class.
 Note taking comes easier when you already have some understanding or awareness of the material.

 - Get organized.
 Begin each lecture on a new page.
 It’s important to date each new lecture, and number your pages.
 After class, make sure you go back to add a topic/heading to the top of each page to make finding specific information easier.